Harry Ransom (footballer)

-Harry William D. Ransom (born 1 October 1999) is an English professional footballer who plays for Crawley Town, as a defender.
+Harry William Dominique Ransom (born 1 October 1999) is an English professional footballer who plays for Worthing, as a defender.

 Career

 Born in Uckfield, Ransom began his career with Eastbourne Borough in 2016.
 In March 2019 it was announced that he would transfer to Millwall in the summer transfer window.
 He spent time on loan at Dover Athletic, before moving to Crawley Town in June 2021.
 He returned on loan to Dover in September 2021.

+In May 2024, it was announced that Ransom's contract would not be renewed and he would be released by Crawley at the end of his contract.

+On 28 June 2024, it was announced that Ransom would sign for National League club Sutton United upon the expiry of his Crawley contract.

+On 24 June 2025, it was announced that Ransom would sign for Worthing upon the expiry of his Sutton United contract.